Is your debt normal for your age?

 Frequently asked questions

 Yes.
 Mortgage debt is secured against an asset (the property) that typically appreciates over time.
 It is often called "good debt" not because it is pleasant to carry, but because it is leveraged against an asset.
 A 35-year-old with $200,000 in mortgage debt and a home worth $300,000 has $100,000 in net housing equity, a very different situation from someone with $200,000 in unsecured debt.
-This calculator shows total debt for comparison purposes, but debt composition matters significantly for financial health assessment.
+This calculator shows total debt for comparison purposes, but debt composition matters significantly for financial health assessment; the net worth by age calculator shows the asset side of that equation.

 Total debt includes all outstanding balances you are legally obligated to repay: mortgage principal outstanding, home equity loans and lines of credit, student loans (federal and private), credit card balances carried from month to month, auto loans, personal loans, and medical debt.
 It does not include obligations not yet incurred (future rent, utility bills) or contingent liabilities.
 For this comparison, enter the total outstanding principal across all your debt accounts.